mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 # Warewulf
 ## Preface

-In High Performance Computing (HPC) computing tasks are usually distributed among many compute threads which are spread across multiples cores, sockets and machines.
+In High Performance Computing (HPC), computing tasks are usually distributed among many compute threads which are spread across multiples cores, sockets and machines.
 These threads are tightly coupled together.
-Therefore compute clusters consist of a number of largely identical machines that need to be managed to maintain a well defined and identical setup across all nodes.
+Therefore, compute clusters consist of a number of largely identical machines that need to be managed to maintain a well-defined and identical setup across all nodes.
 Once clusters scale up, there are many scalability factors to overcome.
 Warewulf is there to address this 'administrative scaling'.

-Warewulf is an operating system agnostic installation and management system for HPC clusters.
+Warewulf is an operating system-agnostic installation and management system for HPC clusters.
 It is quick and easy to learn and use as many settings are pre-configured to sensible defaults.
-It still provides the flexibility allowing to finely tune the configuration to local needs.
+It still provides the flexibility allowing fine tuning the configuration to local needs.
 It is released under the BSD license.
 Its source code is available at https://github.com/warewulf/warewulf.
 This is where the development happens as well.

 ## Installing Warewulf

-Compute clusters consist of at least one management or head node which is usually multi-homed connecting both to an external network and to a cluster private network as well as multiple compute nodes which reside solely on the private network.
+Compute clusters consist of at least one management (or head node) which is usually multi-homed connected both to an external network and a cluster private network, as well as multiple compute nodes which reside solely on the private network.
 Other private networks dedicated to high speed task like RDMA and storage access may exist as well.
 Warewulf gets installed on one of the management nodes to manage and oversee